PhucTran67/CO2-Emissions-Economic-Growth-in-Vietnam/README.md

 Variables used: `country`, `year`, `co2`, `co2_per_capita`, `coal_co2`,
 `oil_co2`, `gas_co2`, `energy_per_capita`, `gdp`, `population`.

-The dataset is not included in this repository.
-Download `owid-co2-data.csv` from the [OWID repository](https://github.com/owid/co2-data) and place it beside the `.qmd` file before rendering.
+`owid-co2-data.csv` is included in this repository so the report renders without any extra setup. `owid-co2-codebook.csv` documents what each variable means.

 ## Method